tarekel96/playlist_app/README.md

   - Bonus 4: Option 8 - Threshold and CSV output file functionality.

 ## Instructions to run the program:
-- Run the program with this command: python3 main.py
+- Run the program with this command: *python3 app.py* and follow directions on terminal window.
-- Look at the data.csv results

 ## Source Files:
 - app.py